-We have developed the curriculum in consultation with parents, students and staff, considering the age, needs and feelings of students.
-If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that students are fully informed and don't seek answers online.
+We have developed the curriculum with consideration to the age, needs and feelings of students.
+If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that students are fully informed.

 For more information about our curriculum, see our curriculum map in Appendix 1.